 3. Will working a job mess up my child?

-Whether you work inside or outside the home, we believe that focusing the time that you do get with your child is what’s most important.
+Whether you work from home or outside the home, we believe that focusing the time you do get with your child is most important.

 4. Does parenting get any easier?